-Living with a mental health condition can be a daunting journey in itself, but when substance use disorder (SUD) and bipolar disorder coexist, the challenges can become even more complex.
-Both bipolar disorder and SUDs are serious conditions that require careful management, and when they intersect, individuals often find themselves facing a unique set of obstacles on their path to recovery.
-If you or a loved one struggles with both of these disorders, letโs learn more about the unique challenges these conditions pose and strategies for overcoming them.
+Both bipolar disorder and SUDs are serious conditions that require careful management, and when they intersect, individuals often find themselves facing a unique set of obstacles on their path to substance abuse recovery.

 What is bipolar disorder?

-- Bipolar 1: characterized by having manic episodes, followed by depressive or hypomanic episodes โ which can sometimes lead to a psychotic break from reality.
+- Bipolar 1: characterized by having manic episodes, followed by depressive or hypomanic episodes — which can sometimes lead to a psychotic break from reality.

 - Bipolar 2: characterized by having depressive and hypomanic episodes but no manic behaviors.

-- Cyclothymic disorder: Youโve experienced at least two years of less severe depressive and hypomanic episodes.
+- Cyclothymic disorder: You’ve experienced at least two years of less severe depressive and hypomanic episodes.

-- Others: mostly brought on by other diseases (like Cushingโs, a stroke or others), medications or substance use.
+- Others: mostly brought on by other diseases (like Cushing’s, a stroke or others), medications or substance use.

 - Self-medicating: One of the primary challenges is the tendency to self-medicate.
 People with bipolar disorder may use substances to cope with the intense mood swings, trying to dull the pain of depression or heighten the elation of mania.
 This self-medication can lead to a cycle of substance use, making both conditions worse.